georgittanchev/ShortcutU/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Copyright (c) 2023 Georgi Tanchev (tanchev.net)

+## Attribution

+When using or distributing this software, please include the following attribution:

+"ShortcutU by Georgi Tanchev (tanchev.net)"

 ---